 Complete this Question in its entirety.
 If the organization did not have income or expenditures, you may report zero in that category.
-If you have questions about how certain funds should be reported here, please call the AGO at (617) 727-2200, x2101 for specific guidance.

 If the charity has remaining expenses relative to its winding up and dissolution, answer "Yes" and itemize the costs, for example, legal or accounting fees, that have not been paid.